 At times, the meaning behind a lyric can make the connection to a song even stronger.
-It lets you know that the songwriter is someone you can relate to, and has gone through things you have.
+It lets you know that the singer-songwriter is someone you can relate to, and has gone through things you have.
 Cyndi Lauper’s hit Time After Time is one of those songs for many people.
 The song was the second single for her debut album, She’s So Unusual.
-But it was actually the last song written but made a lasting impact, not only on the record but in her career.
+It was actually the last song written but it made a lasting impact, not only on the record but in her career.

 Rob Hyman & Cyndi Lauper

 Cyndi Lauper was introduced to Rob Hyman of The Hooters with Eric Bazilian after her band Blue Angel had broken up.
 When she was in need of musicians to record her album, a Columbia Records producer, Rick Chertoff linked her with Rob and they hit it off.
 Rick Chertoff was infamous for telling artists, both well-known and stars in waiting, like Lauper, that their records could use “one more song”.